giovanni-br/Hi-ckaton/README.md

 **III.
 Our expertise**

-The team used an extensive dataset consisting of approximately 3 million entries and over 100 variables, featuring data harvested across France over a 4 year long span, to construct our AI model.
+The team used an extensive dataset consisting of approximately 3 million entries and over 100 variables, featuring data harvested across France over a 4-year long span, to construct our AI model.

 **Preprocessing ⏮️**